kepsic/ws/README.md

 # Emon Tallinn weather station
 ## What it is?

-This is a demonstration Observability stack in AZ as IAAC.
+This is a demonstration Observability stack in AZ as IAC.
-Its collects Tallinn-Harku wheather station metrics into Prometheus and visalises it with Graphana
+Its collects Ilmateenistus API wheather stations metrics into Prometheus and visalises it with Graphana

 ## How to access